How RockBLOCK helps deliver critical medical care via drone

 Reducing Chemotherapy Drug Waste

 Cancer patients on the Isle of Wight, located just off the south coast of the UK, sometimes experience issues in receiving their chemotherapy treatment.
-The chemotherapy drug is manufactured at Portsmouth Hospital University NHS Trust, couriered to Portsmouth Harbor, ferried over to the Isle of Wight, then transferred by taxi to St Mary’s Hospital, a process taking up to four hours.
+The chemotherapy drug is manufactured at Portsmouth Hospital University NHS Trust, couriered to Portsmouth Harbour, ferried over to the Isle of Wight, then transferred by taxi to St Mary’s Hospital, a process taking up to four hours.
 As chemotherapy drugs have a limited shelf life, it’s important they’re administered within a short time-frame of being created.

 The chemotherapy is manufactured and dispatched before the patient is clinically assessed and approved for treatment, which can mean that on arrival, the drug can’t be used, and will be wasted.
 Further, there are many opportunities for this process to be subject to delays and cancellations, which creates an overhead of admin for the hospital staff, and again, can lead to drugs being wasted.